JohnTelford/GPT/docs/References/iterative_development/programming _languages.md

 ---

-The compiling process can also be done by a Content Delivery Network using MkDocs to compile the Markdown files and places them on an internal MkDocs web server.
-The Content Delivery Network deploys the MkDocs web server to the Internet.
+The compiling process can also be done by a Content Delivery Network using [Mkdocs](https://www.mkdocs.org) to compile the Markdown files and places them on an internal [MkDocs](mkdocs.md) web server.
+The Content Delivery Network deploys the [MkDocs](mkdocs.md) web server to the Internet.

 What the developer sees on the workstation is exactly what the Content Delivery Network delivers to the Internet.